Gabhernan/whats-in-your-fridge/README.md

-# What’s In Your Fridge?
+# 🍴What’s In Your Fridge?

-A simple yet smart recipe web app built with **Python (Flask)** + **HTML/CSS/JS** that helps you discover recipes using the ingredients you already have — perfect for when you’re staring at your fridge wondering what to cook 🍳
+A recipe web app built with **Python (Flask)** + **HTML/CSS/JS** that helps you discover recipes using the ingredients you already have, perfect for when you’re staring at your fridge wondering what to cook 🍳

 This project connects to the **Spoonacular API** to fetch recipe ideas, filter by allergies and diets, and shows recipes that include instructions.

 ---

-## Features
+## ✨ Features

 - **Ingredient-based Search** – Enter what’s in your fridge and instantly find recipes that use those ingredients.
 - **Allergy & Diet Filters** – Supports dietary preferences like vegetarian, vegan, keto, and gluten-free.